crate/cratedb-guide/docs/feature/storage/index.md

   some segments and discard the freed ones.
 This way, adding a new document does not require rebuilding the whole index structure completely.

+  CrateDB uses Lucene's default TieredMergePolicy.
+It merges segments of roughly equal size and controls the number of segments per "tier" to balance search performance with merge overhead.
+Lucene's [TieredMergePolicy] documentation explains in detail how CrateDB's underlying merge policy decides when to combine segments.

 - **Column store**

   For text values, other than storing the row data as-is (and indexing each value by default),